-Damon C. Williams Tribune Staff Writer
+Damon C. Williams Tribune Staff Whter

-he Center for Education Reform, a national non-profit tasked with improving public education, has released an encompassing report that grades parental empowerment, solid educational choices, teacher quality and access to digital learning, among other factors.
-That Pennsylvania ranks in the top ten of all states can be viewed as proof educational reforms in the commonwealth are beginning to take hold.
+y he Center für Education Reform, a national non-profit tasked with Improving public education, has retrained an encompassing report that grades parental empowerment, solid educational rhoices. rear heir quality and process to digital learning, among other factors.
+That Pennsylvania ranks in the top ton of all states can be viewed as proof. educational referans in the Commonwealth are beginsing to take hold

-According to the annual findings released in the Parent Power Index, Pennsylvania trails Indiana, which ranks first; Florida; Ohio; Arizona; Washington, D.C.; Louisiana and Minnesota.
+According to the annual fludings released in the Pardia Power Index.
+Peansylvatia trails Indiana. which ranks first.
+Florida, Ohio; Anzona: Washington.
+D.C.: Louissana and Minnessita.
 Wisconsin and Utah round out the top ten.

-The PPI is an interactive, accessible online tool that collects and itemizes data critical to judging the gains and deficiencies in a parent's control of their child's education.
-The index is designed to provide in-depth information to not only parents, but to stakeholders, politicians and education policymakers as well
+The PPI is an interactive, arressible online tool that collects and itemates data critical to judging the gains and deficiencies that parents control of their child's education.
+The modes is designed to provide in-depth information to not only parents, but to stakeholders, pohamma and education policypathers as well.

-"All across America, parents are demanding more power over their children's education, but the task of sorting through all the information out there is daunting," said Center for Education Reform President Jeanne Allen.
-"There are a variety of resources available to evaluate how students are achieving, but there is widespread disagreement about what constitutes sound education reform policy.
+"All across America, parents are demanding more power over their children's education, but the task of sorting through all the influemation our there is eleaning," said.
+Gener for Education Beform.
+President leanine Allen, There are a veriety of resources available to evaluate how students are achieving, but there is widespread disagreement, about what constitutes sound education reform policy.

-As the mother of college students, I liken the PPI to a cumulative GPA, which is a composite of grades from varying professors," Allen continued.
-"In this case, these professors are among the nation's leading authorities and critical evaluators of education policy."
+As the mather of college shidents, I laken the PPI to a complicate GPA, which is a consposite of grades from yarying professors.
+Allen continued.
+"In this case, these professors are among the nation's leading authorities and emoral evaluations of eduration policy."

-Each state is graded on five broad categories: school choice, charter schools, online learning, teacher quality and transparency, and the findings related to Pennsylvania are interesting.
+Each state is graded on five broad categories: school choice, charter schools, online learning, rearlier quality and terraparency, and the findings related to Pennsylvama are enteresping

-For example, the state received points for having a pro-education reform governor in Tom Corbett, but suffered due to limitations in the so-called parent-trigger law, which allows parents to force a change of district leadership if said district doesn't meet the parents' standards.
-The state also received credit for the number and quality of charter schools, for providing school choice and supporting a performance-based pay structure.
+For example, the state received points for harard a pro-caucation reform gaverrior in Tom Corbett, his suffored due to limitations in the so-called parent-rigger law, which allows parents to force a charge of district leader. ship :f said district dursn't meet the patents' standards.
+The state 3/so received credit. for the number and quality of chaeter schools, for providing school choice and supporting a performance-based pay stillacture.

-Pennsylvania's overall PPI grade is 74.5 percent.
+Permsylvania's everall PPI grade is 74 Sipercent

-"A high number of digital learning options prevail alongside charter schools that serve a significant number of students throughout the state.
-The state affords parents many good information sources and allows them to vote for their elected school boards in traditionally-timed elections," read PPI's Pennsylvania summary.
-"The state's teacher quality measures are weak, however, and more and better options across all schooling structures are needed and much in demand."
+"A high mumber of digital learning options prevail alongside charrer schools litual Scaled a StgBilliCant Numbber of students timouthout the state.
+The state affords parents many good informaturn SearCoS and allows them to vote for their elected. school boards in traderionally timed elections," read-PPI's Pennsylvaria summary.
+The state's geacher qualiby measures are weak, howeven and more and better options across all schooling structures are needed and inisch in demand \ and that the commonwealth dues have a charter school law.
+Pennsylvania enables public varied schooling, but needs to address its limited open caroliment policies.

 Pennsylvania was shown to be slightly deficient is several areas, however.
-On the matter of school choice, the index found that Pennsylvania has two private school choice programs, and that the commonwealth does have a charter school law.
-Pennsylvania enables public virtual schooling, but needs to address its limited open enrollment policies.
+On the matter of school thores, the index found that Penasylvania lies two private school choice programs.

-In terms of transparency, the index singled out the School District of Philadelphia and the School Reform Commission for their openness; however, improvements must be made in terms of educating parents about other, less traditional modes of education.
+In terms of transparency, the endex singled but the School District of Philadelphia and the School Reform Commission for their openness: however, improvements must be made in terms of educating parents about other, less tradutional modes of education